Postpartum Depression in Men

 • Anger and irritability

-These symptoms may occur at any point during the first year after the baby is born, and this time frame is known as the postnatal period.
+These symptoms may occur at any point during the first year after the baby is born, in a time frame known as the postnatal period.

 In any case, it is complex to diagnose postpartum depression in men.
-However, reaching a diagnosis and seeking help is critical for the couple’s relationship and the child’s future.
+However, reaching a diagnosis and seeking help is critical for the couple’s relationship and their child’s future.

 Treatment for Men with Paternal Postpartum Depression